brentthorne/beaverdown/inst/rmarkdown/templates/brockuniversity/skeleton/README.md

-# Oregon State University RMarkdown thesis template
+# Brock University RMarkdown thesis template

-This is the unofficial Oregon State University RMarkdown thesis template.
+This is the unofficial Brock University RMarkdown thesis template.
 You can find a copy of this template at https://github.com/zkamvar/beaverdown.

 To install the template, be sure you have the following: